MAIF/yozefu/docs/themes/index.md

-# Themes.
+# Themes

 A theme is a [set of colors](https://github.com/MAIF/yozefu/blob/main/crates/command/themes.json) defining the appearance of UI.
-By default, Yozefu comes with 3 built-in themes:
+By default, Yōzefu comes with 3 built-in themes:
  - `light`
  - `dark`
  - `solarized-dark-higher-contrast`